 Child therapy is a form of treatment where the therapist works closely with a child and caregiver(s) to improve the mental, emotional, and social health of the child.
 Children and parents can expect to receive warm and transparent treatment.
 Each of our providers strive to teach, model, and strengthen healthy parent-child interactions.

 We have play therapy services in both Orem and Spanish Fork.
-Jason McBride, Julia Bernards, Stephen Andersen, Andrew Jessee, and Rachel Arnold are our providers who have specific training and interest in working with children and adolescents.
+Jason McBride, Julia Bernards, Stephen Anderson, and Rachel Arnold are our providers who have specific training and interest in working with children and adolescents.

 We offer couples therapy for any stage of the relationship–relational distress, divorce contemplation, sexual issues, life transitions, infidelity, mental health issues, communication concerns, financial disagreements and parenting struggles.
 In couples therapy we work to understand and improve problematic interactions and relationship patterns in an empathetic and balanced way.
 Our goal is to help couples better understand themselves, their partners and their relationship, and help couples move forward in the ways they want to with confidence.